causalhq/p-ratelimit/README.md

 Each server that registers with a given `channelName` will be allotted `1/(number of servers)` of the available quota.
 For example, if the pool consists of four servers, each will receive 1/4 the available quota.

 When a new server joins the pool, the quota is dynamically adjusted.
 If a server goes away, its quota is reallocated among the remaining servers within a few minutes.

+### Removing from pool

+If you no longer want your server to count towards the rate limit, you can clean up by invoking the `cleanup` function returned by `pRateLimit`.
+After invoking this function, the underlying RedisQuotaManager will be closed, which means it no longer publishes heartbeats to the channel, which in turn causes the remaining servers to re-adjust their quotas.

+Note that, once the `cleanup` function returns, the limiter will no longer be usable.
+If you try to use it, an `AlreadyClosedError` error will be thrown.

 ## License